Leo Tolstoy

 6

 The thirst for wealth can never be quenched or satisfied.
-Those who possess it suffer not only from the desire to obtain more, but also from the fear of losing what they have.
+Those who have it suffer not only from the desire to obtain more but also from the fear of losing what they have.

 — Cicero